-At Hendershot, Cannon & Hisey, P.C., our Houston-based business law and litigation attorneys have worked with individuals and businesses of all sizes across Texas and the U.S. Our comprehensive services in this area of law provides us with insight into common pitfalls companies may face in the future, and have honed our proactive approach to preventing disputes that can disrupt or devastate a business and its key players.
+At Hendershot, Cowart & Hisey, P.C., our Houston-based business law and litigation attorneys have worked with individuals and businesses of all sizes across Texas and the U.S. Our comprehensive services in this area of law provides us with insight into common pitfalls companies may face in the future, and have honed our proactive approach to preventing disputes that can disrupt or devastate a business and its key players.
 On this blog, we discuss some of the basics about the importance of shareholder agreements when starting a business.

 Business Formation: Preparation & Planning

 As the saying goes, “an ounce of prevention is worth a pound of cure.”
 This is especially true in business, where successful companies are those which proactively plan for the “what ifs.”
 The benefits of preparation and planning during business formation cannot be understated – and the importance of ensuring issues are clearly addressed with the help of proven lawyers is invaluable.

 Those who fail to properly prepare when starting a business face innumerable risks, including:

 - Greater potential for disputes disagreements

 - Increased exposure to risks, including costly litigation